 - Pull hair into a high pony, and secure with an elastic.

-- Gather the ends of the ponytail and coil around the elastic (you can even add a braid if you want, for added interest).
+- Gather the ends of the ponytail and coil around the elastic (you can even create a braid if you want, for added interest).

 - Add a bit of Bumble and bumble Hairdresser's Invisible Oil ($28) to tame any unwanted frizz.